8 Great Uses for Beeswax

 5. Aesthetic wood wax

 Have you ever looked up at the exposed beams of a structure and admired their waxed look?
 You can use a 1:1:1 mixture of linseed oil, turpentine (or mineral oil), and beeswax to create a waxing solution for wood that isn't going to be worn by use or exposure.
-The wax seals the wood and gives it a rich lustre.
-Minneapolis carpenters often use this trick for wood finishing.
+The wax seals the wood and gives it a rich luster.
+Professional carpenters often use this technique for wood finishing.